Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html copies HTML files that did not exist in the parent directory or were newer than those in the parent directory.

 100-lets_move moves all files that begin with an uppercase letter to the directory.

+101-clean_emacs deletes files that end with ~ character.